 The KLH Nine is the superb sounding and history making, full-range electrostatic loudspeaker that Arthur A. Janszen (AAJ) created at JansZen Laboratory and put into field tests in 1957.
 This design was then taken on by KLH and put into production at the end of the 1950's, with AAJ as V.P.
 Engineering.

-Each 6' x 2' x 3" thick speaker panel comprises ten woofers and a single 4" square tweeter.
-The treble back wave, being emitted from such a small area, does not intersect itself, and thus does not create the prominent, artificial sounding comb-filtering artifacts that large area panels do.The 800 Hz hand-off from woofers to tweeter is accomplished by way of a single transformer's innovative design, having different windings on q common core, with different inductive characteristics for the woofer and tweeter output signals.
+Each 6' x 2' x 3" thick speaker panel comprises ten woofers and a single 4" x 4" square tweeter.
+The treble back wave, being emitted from such a small area, does not intersect itself, and thus does not create the prominent, artificial sounding comb-filtering artifacts that large, wide range panels do.The 800 Hz hand-off from woofers to tweeter is accomplished by way of a single transformer's innovative design, having different windings on a common core, with different inductive characteristics for the woofer and tweeter output signals.
 The Nine might thus be considered crossover-less, despite being 2-way.

-The bass response is flat to 40 Hz, at least when new or refurbished, and the treble extends to 30 kHz.
+The bass response is flat to 40 Hz, at least when they were new or once they've been refurbished, and the treble extends to 30 kHz.
 They were also durable, and could handle 60W amplifiers without damage.
 Neither aspect could be expected of its contemporaries from QUAD.
-Of course, with the advent of solid state amplifiers and the ensuing power wars, people did try connecting bigger amplifiers, and were able to melt the wax out of the supplies and punch pinholes in the woofer diaphragms that eventually caused failures.
+Of course, with the advent of solid state amplifiers and the ensuing power wars, people did try connecting oversized amplifiers, and were able to melt the wax out of the supplies and punch pinholes in the woofer diaphragms that eventually caused failures.

 Over the past decade or so, we've accumulated a fair number of pairs for refurbishment or upgrade to your specifications.
 We can also receive your pairs for refurbishment or upgrade, or take them in partial trade for pairs we may have already serviced.

-Although there are pairs still in service without having required repair, there are several things that can go wrong with this model after 40 to 60 years:
+Although there are pairs still in operation without having required repair, there are several things that can go wrong with this model after 40 to 60 years: